flutter/website/src/docs/release/breaking-changes/add-showAutocorrectionPromptRect.md

 ---
 title: New method `showAutocorrectionPromptRect` added to `TextInputClient`
-description: A new method `void showAutocorrectionPromptRect(int start, int end)` was added to the `TextInputClient` interface
+description: A new method void showAutocorrectionPromptRect(int start, int end) was added to the TextInputClient interface
 ---

 ## Summary

 A new method `void showAutocorrectionPromptRect(int start, int end)` was added to the `TextInputClient` interface.

 ## Context

 In order to display the iOS autocorrection highlight, the iOS text input plugin needed a way to inform the Flutter framework of the highlight's start and end position.

 ## Description of change

 A new method `void showAutocorrectionPromptRect(int start, int end)` was added to the `TextInputClient` interface.
-This method will be called by iOS when it finds a new potential autocorrect candidate in the current user input, or when the range of a previously highlighted candidate changes.
+This method is called by iOS when it finds a new potential autocorrect candidate in the current user input, or when the range of a previously highlighted candidate changes.

 ## Migration guide

 If your application does not implement or subclass `TextInputClient`, no migration is needed.
 If your application does not target iOS, or the class that implemented the `textInputClient` interface does not support autocorrect, you only need to add an empty implementation for the new method:

 <!-- skip -->
 ```dart